About our voting policy

 Sandhurst is of the view that corporate governance and the exercise of voting rights are an important aspect of any investment decision process.
 We appreciate that in some cases there is the potential to influence corporate governance and policy by the exercise of our voting rights.

 Our policy is to provide the authorisation and responsibility of voting to that specialised investment manager.
 Although we do not otherwise engage a voting or proxy consultant, our investment managers may do so from time to time.
-Our investment managers will be authorised to exercise voting rights in a manner consistent with their Voting Policy and in accordance with our principles.
+Our investment managers may be authorised to exercise voting rights in a manner consistent with their Voting Policy and in accordance with our principles.
 Nevertheless, we will at all times retain voting and other rights in relation to scheme investments and can instruct a manager on how to vote.

 Can I review the voting records?

-Each financial year, a summary of all Sandhurst's Australian voting records for the previous year will be published, in accordance with FSC Standard 13.
+Each financial year, a summary of all Sandhurst's voting records for the previous year will be published, in accordance with FSC Standard 13.

 Responsibility for Policy